 The outer panels of the Ghent Altarpiece

-The eight of the closed Ghent Altarpiece lie at the heart of the exhibition.
+The eight outer panels of the closed Ghent Altarpiece were at the heart of the exhibition.
 Between 2012 and 2016, the Royal Institute opanels f Art Heritage restored these panels in the MSK.
-In a highly exceptional loan we can display them together outside of Saint Bavo’s Cathedral, for the first and last time in history.
+In a highly exceptional loan we displayed them together outside of Saint Bavo’s Cathedral, for the first and last time in history.

-During the exhibition, the eight restored outer panels of the closed altarpiece, together with the not yet restored representations of Adam and Eve, return to the MSK one last time.
-The 10 remaining panels of the Ghent Altarpiece remain on display in St Bavo’s Cathedral.
+During the exhibition, the eight restored outer panels of the closed altarpiece, together with the not yet restored representations of Adam and Eve, returned to the MSK one last time.
+The 10 remaining panels of the Ghent Altarpiece remained on display in St Bavo’s Cathedral.

-This is the first and last time in history that these panels are allowed to feature in an exhibition.
-We’ll present them each individually and at eye level, so that visitors can admire the beautiful colors, exquisite details and tangible fabrics up close.
-In this one-off presentation, they are accompanied by at least half of Van Eyck’s works.
-After the exhibition, the outer panels will rejoin the interior panels in the kathedral, where they’ll stay indefinitely.
+This was the first and last time in history that these panels were allowed to feature in an exhibition.
+We’ve presented them each individually and at eye level, so that visitors could admire the beautiful colors, exquisite details and tangible fabrics up close.
+In this one-off presentation, they were accompanied by at least half of Van Eyck’s works.
+After the exhibition, the outer panels rejoined the interior panels in the cathedral, where they’ll stay indefinitely.

 A thematic discovery

-The outer panels of the Altarpiece and the other works by Van Eyck guide us through the exhibition.
-We’ll uncover the optical revolution through themes such as ‘Fall and Salvation’, ‘Space’, ‘Mother and Child’, ‘The Word of God’, ‘The Madonna in the church’, ‘The painted Sculpture’, ‘The individual’ or ‘The divine portrait’.
-Throughout the galleries we’ll bring Van Eyck together with over 100 masterpieces from his studio and by his greatest contemporaries and followers.
-To sketch the fine-meshed artistic context and the cross-pollination in the Burgundian Netherlands of the fifteenth century, all art forms are present: painting, miniature, drawing, sculpture and tapestry.
-No less than 13 galleries will be filled with the greatest art of the Late Middle Ages.
+The outer panels of the Altarpiece and the other works by Van Eyck guided us through the exhibition.
+The optical revolution was uncovered through themes such as ‘Fall and Salvation’, ‘Space’, ‘Mother and Child’, ‘The Word of God’, ‘The Madonna in the church’, ‘The painted Sculpture’, ‘The individual’ or ‘The divine portrait’.
+Throughout the galleries Van Eyck was brought together with over 100 masterpieces from his studio and by his greatest contemporaries and followers.
+To sketch the fine-meshed artistic context and the cross-pollination in the Burgundian Netherlands of the fifteenth century, all art forms were present: painting, miniature, drawing, sculpture and tapestry.
+No less than 13 galleries were filled with the greatest art of the Late Middle Ages.

-Finally, to place Van Eyck’s optical revolution in a broader perspective, we’ll also confront him with his great Italian contemporaries Gentile da Fabriano, Fra Angelico, Pisanello, Masaccio and Benozzo Gozzoli.
+Finally, Van Eyck’s optical revolution was placed in a broader perspective, by confronting him with his great Italian contemporaries Gentile da Fabriano, Fra Angelico, Pisanello, Masaccio and Benozzo Gozzoli.
 At the very moment that Van Eyck was transforming oil painting in Flanders, his Florentine counterparts were creating their own revolution in tempera by developing the mathematical perspective.
-This direct comparison between Jan van Eyck and his Italian contemporaries has never been undertaken to this extent.
+This direct comparison between Jan van Eyck and his Italian contemporaries had never been undertaken to this extent.